An 8.3 Billion Industry

 Core to the success of our new design was creating suitable imagery.
 Frontend.com worked with the Smithwick’s brand team to determine the essence of Smithwick’s Ale’s brand and how that could be applied to the Smithwick’s Experience.
 We carefully crafted and art-directed the new photographic imagery to create a compelling narrative supported by succinct content.
 All of the visual assets we created also support above- and below-the-line marketing activities.

-Within months of launch, the new website had already demonstrated dramatic improvements across every metric.
+Within months of launch in 2018, the new website had already demonstrated dramatic improvements across every metric.
 Our redesign was nominated for an Eir Spider User Experience Award.

 Frontend.com were delighted to work with one of Ireland’s most cherished brands.
-The result is a truly contemporary site that reflects Smithwick’s brand value of having innovated for over 300 years.
+The result was a truly contemporary site that reflected Smithwick’s brand value of having innovated for over 300 years.